20 Different Types of Fruits Explained

 Photo by Juja Han

 The fruit of the flowering plant called watermelon (Citrullus lanatus) belongs to the Cucurbitaceae family.
-It is a scrambling, trailing vine-like plant with more than 1,100 varieties of fruit that are widely farmed worldwide.

 A pepo is a botanical name for it.
 Although there are kinds without seeds, the sweet, juicy flesh is typically deep crimson to pink and contains many black seeds.